VIRGINIA LEAGUE FOR PLANNED PARENTHOOD

 NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

-If you have any questions about this notice, please contact Virginia League for Planned Parenthood’s Privacy Official at (804) 254-1760.
+If you have any questions about this notice, please contact the Virginia League for Planned Parenthood’s Privacy Officer at 804-482-6135.

 OUR PLEDGE REGARDING YOUR HEALTH INFORMATION